klabranche/pytoh/README.md

 With your Codespace now running:

 1. In the terminal (CTRL+Shift+\`), type `python console.py` to run the console version of the Tower of Hanoi sample.
-1. In the terminal, type `flask run` and either click on the url in the text `* Running on http://127.0.0.1:5000 (Press CTRL+C to quit)` or select the `Open in Browser` in the popup message to run the web application version of the Tower of Hanoi sample.
+1. In the terminal, type `flask run` and either click on the url in the text `* Running on http://127.0.0.1:5000 (Press CTRL+C to quit)` or select `Open in Browser` in the popup message to run the web application version of the Tower of Hanoi sample.
 1. Press CTRL+C to stop the web application.
 1. To stop the session, click `Codespaces` in the lower left hand corner of Visual Studio Code.
 Select `Stop current codespace` in the drop down menu opened by the command palette.

+### Debugging

+You can debug with both the browser and desktop version of Visual Studio Code with Codespaces.

+#### Debugging console.py

+1. Select `console.py` in the explorer (left hand icon menu).
+1. Put a breakpoint on line 11 by clicking right to the left of the line number.
+1. Select Run and Debug (left hand icon menu).
+1. Select `Python: Current File` in the drop down menu at the top right of the Run and Debug window.
+1. Press `F5` to start a debugging session.
+1. At the prompt in the terminal enter something other than a number.
+1. The breakpoint should now be hit.
+Press `F5` to continue.

+#### Debugging app.py (flask)

+1. Select `app.py` in the explorer (left hand icon menu).
+1. Put a breakpoint on line 9 by clicking right to the left of the line number.
+1. Select Run and Debug (left hand icon menu).
+1. Select `Python: Flask` in the drop down menu at the top right of the Run and Debug window.
+1. Press `F5` to start a debugging session.
+1. Either click on the url in the text `* Running on http://127.0.0.1:5000 (Press CTRL+C to quit)` or select `Open in Browser` in the popup message to run the web application version of the Tower of Hanoi sample.
+1. The web page should now be spinning without anything showing yet.
+That's because the breakpoint has been hit before we have returned the home page.
+1. Press `F5` to continue and the home page should now load.
+1. Press `Shift+F5` to end the debugging session.

 ### Cleanup

 You can delete the Codespace in GitHub or in Visual Studio Code.